A conjecture in Schanuel style for 1-motives: Abstract

 \section{Abstract}

 Schanuel Conjecture contains all ``reasonable" statements that can be made on the values of \textit{the exponential function}.
 In particular it implies the Lin\-de\-mann-Weierstrass Theorem.
-In \cite{B02} we showed that Schanuel Conjecture has a geometrical origin: it is \textit{equivalent to} the Grothendieck-Andr\'{e} periods Conjecture applied to a 1-motive without abelian part.
+In \cite{B02} we showed that Schanuel Conjecture has a geometrical origin: it is \textit{equivalent to} the Grothendieck-Andr\'{e} period Conjecture applied to a 1-motive without abelian part.

 In this paper, we state a conjecture in Schanuel style, which will imply conjectures in Lin\-de\-man\-n-Weierstrass style, for \textit{the semi-elliptic exponential function}, that is for the exponential map of an extension $G$ of an elliptic curve $\cE$ by the multiplicative group $\GG_m^r$.
 We propose the \textit{semi-elliptic Conjecture}, which concerns the exponential function, the Weierstrass $\wp \,$, $\zeta$ functions and Serre functions.
 The case of a trivial extension $G= \GG_m \times \cE$ has been treated in \cite{BW}, where we introduced the \textit{split semi-elliptic Conjecture}.
 As in Schanuel's case, we expect that the semi-elliptic Conjecture contains all ``reasonable" statements that can be made on the values of the exponential function, of the Weierstrass $\wp \,$, $\zeta$ functions and of Serre $f_q$ functions.

-We show that the semi-elliptic Conjecture has a geometrical origin (as Schanuel Conjecture): it is \textit{equivalent to} the Grothendieck-Andr\'{e} periods Conjecture applied to a 1-motive whose underlying abelian part is an elliptic curve.
+We show that the semi-elliptic Conjecture has a geometrical origin (as Schanuel Conjecture): it is \textit{equivalent to} the Grothendieck-Andr\'{e} period Conjecture applied to a 1-motive whose underlying abelian part is an elliptic curve.

-We prove the Grothendieck-Andr\'{e} periods Conjecture for 1-motives defined by an elliptic curve with algebraic invariants and complex multiplication and by torsion points.

-We introduce the $\sigma$-Conjecture which involves the Weierstrass $\wp \,$, $\zeta$ and $\sigma$ functions and we show that this conjecture is a consequence of the Grothendieck-Andr\'{e} periods Conjecture applied to an adequate 1-motive.
+We also introduce the $\sigma$-Conjecture which involves the Weierstrass $\wp \,$, $\zeta$ and $\sigma$ functions and we show that this conjecture is a consequence of the Grothendieck-Andr\'{e} period Conjecture applied to an auto-dual 1-motive (or equivalently a consequence of the semi-elliptic Conjecture applied to adequate points).